Brain metastases care at Mayo Clinic

 If you and your doctor decide that surgery is right for you, you'll be treated by a neurosurgeon whose practice is focused on brain metastases.

 Nationally recognized expertise

 Mayo Clinic's world-renowned neurologists and neurosurgeons are respected for their experience diagnosing and treating brain metastases.
 Care for people with metastatic brain tumors is done in conjunction with Mayo Clinic Cancer Center.
-And owing to the high number of people with cancer that Mayo Clinic sees each year, the brain metastases team has extensive experience with rare metastatic brain tumors, such as those from prostate and ovarian cancers.
+As a result of the high number of people with cancer that Mayo Clinic sees each year, the brain metastases team has extensive experience with rare metastatic brain tumors, such as those from prostate and ovarian cancers.

 Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, recognizing scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.

 Mayo Clinic in Rochester, Minn., and Mayo Clinic in Jacksonville, Fla., rank among the Best Hospitals for neurology and neurosurgery and for cancer in the U.S. News & World Report rankings.
 Mayo Clinic in Phoenix/Scottsdale, Ariz., is recognized among the Best Hospitals for cancer and is ranked high-performing for neurology and neurosurgery by U.S. News & World Report.
 Mayo Clinic also ranks among the Best Children's Hospitals for cancer and neurology and neurosurgery.
 With the emphasis on collaborative care, specialists interact very closely with their colleagues across all sites.